mehdibouaziz/support-desk/README.md

 ## TO DO:
 - [X] Add visitor account, and login as visitor shortcut.
 - [ ] Add staff functionalities.
-- [ ] Check CSS for small displays.
-- [ ] Add footer and social links.
+- [X] Add footer and social links.